epfml/disco/docs/VUEJS.md

 ## Introduction

-This folder contains all `vue-files` that compose the web application.
+The folder `web-client/src/components/` contains all `vue-files` implementing the web application, i.e., everything you can see and interact with in the web client.

 A strong focus was put on software engineering best practices to ease the future development stages.
 A list of simple guidelines to write good `vue` code is made available in the [Code guidelines section](#code-guidelines).